-Students in the Health minor gain knowledge of the biological aspects of health with course choices in genetics, anatomy and physiology, nutrition, infectious diseases, epidemiology, and alternative medicine, and they integrate an understanding of social issues related to health through courses such as Women and Health, Health in the Developing World, Health, Illness, and Society, and Environment and Health.
-The Health minor complements a wide variety of majors, from education, business, and communications to sociology, psychology, creative writing, global studies, and applied therapies.
-Exciting opportunities for travel study and study abroad to explore and work on health issues in remote tropical environments (Guyana) are also available.
+Students in the Health Minor gain knowledge of the biological aspects of health with course choices in genetics, anatomy and physiology, nutrition, infectious diseases, epidemiology, and alternative medicine.
+You'll integrate an understanding of social issues related to health through courses such as Women and Health; Health in the Developing World; Health, Illness, and Society; and Environment and Health.
+The Health Minor complements a variety of majors — from education and business to psychology, creative writing, global studies, and applied therapies.
+Explore and work on health issues via travel study and study abroad experiences in remote tropical environments, such as Guyana.

 This course provides an introduction to complementary and alternative medicine and the treatment modalities that are increasingly being used by Americans.
 Students will explore the conceptual differences between the biomedical approach and alternative systems of healthcare, some of which are being used in conjunction with allopathic medicine by conventional medical practitioners.
 Topics will include but are not limited to mind-body interventions, biologically based treatments, and energy based therapies.